 The Xplorers Program is dedicated to children visiting with their families.
 It offers entertaining activities suited for their age, and allows them to discover the natural and historic treasures of Canada.

-When they arrive at the Saint-Gabriel Lock (under Des Seigneurs Bridge) or at the Atwater information booth (North of the Atwater footbridge), children will receive an Xplorers activity workbook to help guide their visit.
+When they arrive at the Saint-Gabriel Lock (under Des Seigneurs Bridge), children will receive an Xplorers activity workbook to help guide their visit.
 Once they have completed a set number of experiences, they will receive a certificate and a souvenir as tokens of their success.
 The program is free of charge.

 This national program is offered in more than 60 parks, sites and marine conservation areas in the Parks Canada network.
 Activities will vary from place to place according to the unique qualities of each location.

 Close to the Maison des Éclusiers(lock keeper's house), you can familiarise yourself with the lockage while discovering the spectacular site of the number 1 and number 2 locks.

 The local interpretive panels are a great occasion for cyclists and pedestrians to learn about the history of the Lachine canal.

 The Fur Trade at Lachine National Historic Site